Groom's Cakes at New Orleans Weddings

 Perhaps this one belongs in the Sports category, but a combination Atlanta Braves / Superman tribute to Sean Rodriguez.

 Sometimes the theme is more subtly stated, requiring a degree of knowledge about the film, such as this cake from a wedding at Compass Point Events in Algiers.
-Star Wars fans will instantly recognize Chewbacca's belt, as well as the icing that resembles his fur, along with the well-known lines of dialog from The Empire Strikes Back where Princess Leia tells Han Solo, "I love you," to which he famously replies "I know."
+Star Wars fans will instantly recognize Chewbacca's belt, as well as the icing that resembles his fur, along with the well-known lines of dialog from The Empire Strikes Back where Princess Leia tells Han Solo, "I love you," to which he famously replies, with his typical swagger, "I know."

 The Great Outdoors